apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

-As the HDFS implementation is considered the de-facto specification of the FileSystem APIs, the fact that `write()` is thread-safe is significant, because programs rely on this.
+As the HDFS implementation is considered the de-facto specification of the FileSystem APIs, the fact that `write()` is thread-safe is significant.

 For compatibility, not only must other FS clients be thread-safe, but new HDFS featues, such as encryption and Erasure Coding must also implement consistent behavior with the core HDFS output stream.

-Put differently
+Put differently:

-*it isn't enough for Output Streams to implement the core semantics of `java.io.OutputStream`: they need to implement the extra semantics of `HdfsDataOutputStream`.
+*It isn't enough for Output Streams to implement the core semantics of `java.io.OutputStream`: they need to implement the extra semantics of `HdfsDataOutputStream`.
 Failure to do so must be considered regressions*

-The concurrent `write()` call is the most significant tightening of this specification.
+The concurrent `write()` call is the most significant tightening of the Java specification.

 ## Class `java.io.OutputStream`